tarunngusain08/Software-Engineering-In-Depth/Caching/WriteThrough/Goroutine/readme.md

-# Write-Through Cache using Goroutine
+# Read/Write-Through Cache using Goroutine

 This project demonstrates the implementation of a **Write-Through Cache** pattern using **Redis** as the cache and **MySQL** as the persistent storage.
 The application receives data via an HTTP endpoint and writes the data to both Redis and MySQL, ensuring that the cache is updated synchronously and the database is updated asynchronously.